idelfonsog2/idelfonsog2.github.io/README.md

 What about lunch?
 Do you have time to eat in the middle?

 Or where you live?
 Chicago?
 Great city transit by the way!
-5x_ ⭐️ _Miami?_ ☹️ _Sorry its an 1:40 min traffic along the I-95
+5x_ ⭐️ _Miami?_ ☹️ _Sorry its 1:40 min traffic along the I-95

 **But most importantly!**
 How happy or how stress are you? ⛱ 🤯